-response between consecutive laser pulse pairs.
-While each pulse pair can generate two single photon events separated by Δt_d , they can also generate a single two-photon event in just one of the pulses (i.e., two detection events that can not be temporally resolved).

-We compared the TES response for five different delays Δt_d : 92 ns, 170 ns, 239 ns, 493 ns, and 950 ns.
-Figure 6 shows an example of a measured trace where the fitting algorithm was able to distinguish between separate photodetection events at $\Delta t_d = 239$ ns even though it appears to be a single event because of the detector noise.
-For each delay we collected $\approx 3.5 \times 10^5$ traces, and for each trace we time tag the detection events using the least-square method.
+To verify the accuracy of the fitting algorithm for N=2, we expose the TES to pairs of short (4 ns) laser pulses with a controlled delay Δt_p .
+The 100 kHz repetition rate is low enough to isolate the TES response between consecutive laser pulse pairs.
+Selecting only the traces with two photons, we have two possible cases: (i) a two-photon event generated within one of the 4 ns pulses or (ii) one photon in each pulse.
+We compared the TES response for five different delays Δt_p : 92 ns, 170 ns, 239 ns, 493 ns, and 950 ns.
+Figure 6 shows an example of a measured trace where the fitting algorithm was able to distinguish between separate photodetection events at $\Delta t_p = 239 \,\mathrm{ns}$ even though it appears to be a single event because of the detector noise.
+For each delay we collected $\approx 3.5 \times 10^5$ traces, and for each trace we estimate the photodetection times using the least-square method.
 In figure 7 we summarize the distribution of time differences $\Delta t = |t_2 - t_1|$ for each delay.

-Except for the shortest pulse separation, the time differences have Gaussian distributions with standard deviations of $\approx 16\,\mathrm{ns}$.
-This is shows that extracting the timing information with the fit algorithm does not only work for overlapping pulses, but has also a higher accuracy than what the simple noise/slope estimation for the leading edge of the TES signal predicts.

-The average separation between the center of the distribution and the expected result, $\Delta t - \Delta t_d$, is 2 ± 2 ns.
-For $\Delta t_d = 92$ ns, the distribution is clearly skewed toward 0 ns, indicating that the fit procedure is unable to distinguish two single-photon events generated by the two separated diode pulses from two-photon events generated within the same diode pulse.
+Except for the shortest pulse separation, the time differences have Gaussian distributions with standard deviations of about 16 ns.
+This matches the time accuracy expected from the simple noise/slope estimation for the leading edge of the single photon pulse, despite the overlapping pulses.
+The average separation between the center of the distribution and the expected result, $\Delta t - \Delta t_p$, is 2(2) ns.
+For $\Delta t_p = 92$ ns, the distribution is clearly skewed toward 0 ns.
+This multi-modal distribution indicates that the fit procedure is unable to distinguish two single-photon events generated by the two separated diode pulses from two-photon events generated within the same diode pulse.